Build a Marriage that Goes the Distance

-Build relationships gradually.
 Proceeding too fast in a relationship can cause damage to both you and the other person.
 Give your relationships the time they need to develop properly.
 Think of a relationship as driving a car with five gears.
 In first gear, your goal is simply to build a friendship with the other person.
-You invite the person to participate in your world while you do the same in his or hers, often spending your time together doing activities with groups of people.
+You invite the person to participate in your world while you do the same in his or her, often spending your time together doing activities with groups of people.

 In second gear, you spend more time alone together, but being careful to guard your heart while you do so.
 Ask yourself questions like these: “Is this person becoming more like Jesus?”, “Does this person have strong and growing character?”, “Does this person have the right kind of friends?”, “Is this person responsible – financially, relationally, emotionally, intellectually?”.
 If you can answer “yes” to all those questions, ask some more: “Is our attraction increasing?”, “Are we helping each other grow closer to God, rather than drawing each other away from Him?”, “Do people I respect think highly of this person?”, “Do I believe God is blessing this relationship?”, “Are we growing in our understanding of one another?
 Do we like what we see?”